Ch-Jameel/credit-card-classification/README.md

    [   38   109]]
   ```

-- **Interpretation**:
+- Interpretation:
-  - **Precision (class 1)**: 0.95, indicating that 95% of the transactions predicted as fraudulent are actually fraudulent.
+  - Precision (class 1): 0.95, indicating that 95% of the transactions predicted as fraudulent are actually fraudulent.
-  - **Recall (class 1)**: 0.74, meaning 74% of actual fraudulent transactions were correctly identified.
+  - Recall (class 1): 0.74, meaning 74% of actual fraudulent transactions were correctly identified.
-  - **F1-Score**: The F1-score for fraudulent transactions is 0.83, reflecting the balance between precision and recall.
+  - F1-Score: The F1-score for fraudulent transactions is 0.83, reflecting the balance between precision and recall.
-  - **Overall Accuracy**: The model achieved an accuracy of 99.95%, showcasing excellent performance.
+  - Overall Accuracy: The model achieved an accuracy of 99.95%, showcasing excellent performance.

 ### 2. Artificial Neural Network (ANN)
 The ANN model struggled with the class imbalance, failing to detect any fraudulent transactions during evaluation.

-- **Classification Report**:
+- Classification Report:
   ```
                precision    recall  f1-score   support